Interior design trends take a more natural approach

 But what does this shift to natural materials mean for existing modern aesthetics?
 Are we headed back to the days of the orange oak and pine paneling cabin-in-the-woods look, or is the new ‘natural approach’ adopting a more contemporary and quality-focused vibe?

-1. Flooring Trends: Nature underfoot creates connected, healthier interiors
+1. Flooring trends: Nature underfoot creates connected, healthier interiors

 When it comes to flooring, there’s a growing love for natural materials, such as bamboo and reclaimed hardwood flooring.
 We’re also finding that many renovation projects include restoring hardwood flooring currently hidden beneath carpets to its former glory.